aw-studio/guidelines/style/css.md

 The design (e.g. Sketch) contains and sets the default parameters.</p>
 <p>Example:</p>

-<p>The element rules for font family, sizes, weights and colors are collected in a typography.scss file.</p>
+<p>The element rules for font family, sizes, weights, colors and margins are collected in a typography.scss file.</p>

 ## Tailwind Config